 Have you stuck with your car insurance company through thick and thin?
-Your insurer might reward you with a discount.
+If so, it might reward you for your loyalty.
 In some cases, you might get a discount just for being with your company for an extended period of time.
-Other times, you can get a discount for using them for all of your insurance needs.
+Other times, you can save by using your insurer for all of your coverage needs.

-This article will teach you about how insurance companies can reward you for being a loyal customer.
-This includes a breakdown of the different types of customer loyalty discounts.
+This article will teach you about how insurance providers reward you for being a loyal customer.
+This includes a breakdown of the different types of loyalty discounts.
 We’ll also list top companies that offer discounts for customer loyalty.
 Finally, we’ll look at how sticking with one insurer can cost you even more money in the long run.

 Find the best car insurance deal